 Choose Proven Experience and Skill

 Our team is led by former Chief Justice Leah Ward Sears, who joined Schiff Hardin in 2009 after 17 years of distinguished service on the Georgia Supreme Court.
-Other team members have handled hundreds of appeals and excel at counseling clients throughout the appeal process and briefing and arguing complex legal issues at the appellate level.
+Other team members have handled hundreds of appeals and excel at counseling clients, and briefing and arguing complex legal issues throughout the appellate process.

 | Why choose our Appellate Team? |